julianlam/feps/fep/ef61/fep-ef61.md

 ### Media

+Integrity of external resources can be attested using the [`digestMultibase`](https://w3c.github.io/vc-data-integrity/#resource-integrity) property.

-Gateways can be used to retrieve media (by content hash):
+Gateways can be used to store resources attached to portable objects.
+Consuming implementations can retrieve these resources by their content hashes:

 ```
 https://social.example/.well-known/apgateway/urn:sha256:11a8c27212f7bbc47a952494581f3bc92e84883ac343cd11a1e4f8eaa1254f4b